LGFae/swww/README.md

 ## Troubleshooting

-### The image looks tilted and in grayscale on my laptop

-See #233.
-Current workaround is to use `swww-daemon --format xrgb` when starting the daemon.

 ### High cpu usage during caching of a gif's frames

 `swww` will use a non-insignificant amount of cpu power while caching the